Thousands of Iraqis head back to the streets, a year after protests swept their nation

 On a parallel street, a soldier urged demonstrators not to provoke the security forces.
 “As long as you stay peaceful, you’re our bothers,” he told them.

-The October uprising, as it is known here, became one of the largest grass-roots movements in Iraq’s modern history as largely young crowds railed against the corruption and sectarian politics that have pushed the country to ruin.
+The October uprising, as it is known here, became one of the largest grass-roots movements in Iraq’s modern history as largely young crowds railed first against corruption and a lack of basic services, and later, against the entire system of sectarian politics — all of which have pushed the country to ruin.

 But many of the protesters’ grievances have since only worsened.
 Tanking oil prices in the wake of the coronavirus pandemic have left Iraq with an unprecedented liquidity crisis.
 Iran-backed militias that human rights groups blame for some of the worst of violence during the protests last year are more empowered than before.
 And the United States and Iran have dueled more openly on Iraqi soil than in earlier years.

+Protests also occurred in Iraq’s southern cities Sunday, but none on the same scale as in Baghdad.
+Hundreds of youths had traveled to the capital, to join rallies there, instead of at home.

 “Nothing changes in a day, but we showed from our uprising that we can achieve so much,” said Sarmad Mohamed Rasheed, 31, who had traveled from the southern city of Najaf to join Sunday’s protest.
+“We’re here to fight against corruption.
+Really, we are here to take back the rights we never had.”

 The harsh crackdown against the protest movement caused Prime Minister Adel Abdul Mahdi to lose the support of Iraq’s clerical establishment and, ultimately, to step down.
 Kadhimi, his successor, has vowed justice for the hundreds of families that lost loved ones in the bloodshed.